 a.
-Respondent shall submit a written progress report to U.S. EPA concerning actions undertaken pursuant to this Settlement Agreement every 30th day after the date of receipt of U.S. EPA's approval of the Work Plan until termination of this Settlement Agreement, unless otherwise directed in writing by the OSC.
+Respondent shall submit a written progress report to U.S. EPA concerning actions undertaken pursuant to this Settlement Agreement every 30th day after the date of the commencement of Work, until termination of this Settlement Agreement, unless otherwise directed in writing by the OSC.
 These reports shall describe all significant developments during the preceding period, including the actions performed and any problems encountered, analytical data received during the reporting period, and the developments anticipated during the next reporting period, including a schedule of actions to be performed, anticipated problems, and planned resolutions of past or anticipated problems.

 b.
-Respondent shall submit 3 copies of all plans, reports or other submissions required by this Settlement Agreement, or any approved work plan.
+Respondent shall submit three (3) copies of all plans, reports or other submissions required by this Settlement Agreement, or any approved work plan.
 Upon request by U.S. EPA, Respondent shall submit such documents in electronic form.

 c.
-Respondent shall prior to the transfer or conveyance of any interest in real property at the Site (excluding condominium units or parking spaces), give written notice to the transferee that the property is subject to this Settlement Agreement and written notice to U.S. EPA of the transfer or conveyance, including the name and address of the transferee.
-Respondent also agrees to require that its successors comply with the immediately preceding sentence and Sections IX (Site Access), X (Environmental Covenant/Institutional Control Document) and XI (Access to Information).
+Respondent shall prior to the conveyance of any Surface/Subsurface Ownership Interest at the Site (excluding condominium units), give written notice to the transferee that the property is subject to this Settlement Agreement and give written notice to U.S. EPA of the transfer or conveyance, including the name and address of the transferee.
+Respondent also agrees to require that each subsequent transferee agree in writing to comply with the immediately preceding sentence and Sections X (Site Access), XI (Deed Restriction/Institutional Control Document) and XII (Access to Information) and agree in writing to be subject to Section XIX (Stipulated Penalties) for any noncompliance with this Settlement Agreement.

 20. Final Report.

-Within 60 calendar days after completion of all Work required by Section VIII of this Settlement Agreement, Respondent shall submit for U.S. EPA review a final report summarizing the actions taken to comply with this Settlement Agreement.
+Within sixty (60) calendar days after completion of all Work required by Section VIII of this Settlement Agreement, Respondent shall submit for U.S. EPA review a final report summarizing the actions taken to comply with this Settlement Agreement.
 The final report shall conform, at a minimum, with the requirements set forth in Section 300.165 of the NCP entitled "OSC Reports" and with the guidance set forth in "Superfund Removal Procedures: Removal Response Reporting - POLREPS and OSC Reports" (OSWER Directive No. 9360.3-03, June 1, 1994).
-The final report shall include a good faith estimate of total costs or a statement of actual costs incurred in complying with the Settlement Agreement, a listing of quantities and types of materials removed off-Site or handled on-Site, a discussion of removal and disposal options considered for those materials, a listing of the ultimate destination(s) of those materials, a presentation of the analytical results of all sampling and analyses performed, and accompanying appendices containing all relevant documentation generated during the removal action (e.g., manifests, invoices, bills, contracts, and permits).
+The final report shall include a good faith estimate of total direct costs or a statement of actual costs incurred in complying with the Settlement Agreement, a listing of quantities and types of materials removed off-Site or handled on-Site, a discussion of removal and disposal options considered for those materials, a listing of the ultimate destination(s) of those materials, a presentation of the analytical results of all sampling and analyses performed, and accompanying appendices containing all relevant documentation generated during the removal action (e.g., manifests, invoices, bills, contracts, and permits).
 The final report shall also include the following certification signed by a person who supervised or directed the preparation of that report:

 "Under penalty of law, I certify that to the best of my knowledge, after appropriate inquiries of all relevant persons involved in the preparation of the report, the information submitted is true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."
 21. Off-Site Shipments.

 a.
-Radioactive Waste Material.
-Respondent will transport radioactive waste material to a disposal facility licensed to accept radioactive Waste Material from the Site.
-Prior to the initial shipment of radioactive Waste Material originating from the Site, Respondent shall provide written notification of such shipment to the appropriate state environmental official and to the On-Scene Coordinators.
+Thorium Contaminated Soil.
+Respondent has advised U.S. EPA that Tronox LLC ("Tronox"), the successor corporation to Lindsay Light and Kerr-McGee Chemical, has agreed in writing to transport Thorium Contaminated Soil to EnergySolutions, a disposal facility in Clive, Utah licensed to accept radioactive Waste Material from the Site.
+Prior to the initial shipment of Thorium Contaminated Soil originating from the Site, Respondent shall provide or cause Tronox to provide written notification of such shipment to the appropriate Utah state environmental official and to the OSC.